McFoggy/jgitver-katacoda-scenarios/jgitver/gradle-intro/step1.md

 git add .
 git commit -m "initial version"`{{execute}}

 We now have a default buildable gradle project.
 What is the current project version?

 `gradle --console=plain properties | grep -E '^version:.*'`{{execute}}

-The `build.gradle` does not define the value of the `version` property provided by the `java-library` plugin.
+The `build.gradle` does not define the value of the `version` property provided by the `java-library` plugin, so it is reported as `undefined`.

 In standard Gradle projects, you would edit the `build.gradle` file in order to set the `version` property to `1.0.0`, `2.1.1-SNAPSHOT` or something like that.